WebDev-CCO4001-20/WebDevelopment/Chapter-1-Introduction to HTML and CSS/Exercises/README.md

 Exercises under the heading **Assessment Exercises** must be completed as part of the Set Exercises assessment.
 You will find additional optional exercises which can be completed to gain higher marks.

 For each exercise you should create a new project with the name of the exercise and save it to this exercises folder in your local repository.
 Once you have completed your solution you should make sure you commit and push your solutions to your remote repository on GitHub.
-You can commit and push as many changes to your solutions as you wish, only those pushed before the chapter deadlines will be marked for the Programming Skills Portfolio.
+You can commit and push as many changes to your solutions as you wish; only those pushed before the chapter deadlines will be marked for the Programming Skills Portfolio.

 ## Assessment Exercises